-Administrative Measures for Outbound Investment by Enterprises, or NDRC Measures No. 11, promulgated by NDRC on December 26, 2017 and to be effective on March 1, 2018, regulates that the NDRC Measures No. 11 shall be implemented by reference to PRC citizens residing in mainland China who seek offshore investments via overseas enterprises under their control.
+Administrative Measures for Outbound Investment by Enterprises, or NDRC Measures No. 11, promulgated by NDRC on December 26, 2017 and effective as of March 1, 2018, regulates that the NDRC Measures No. 11 shall be implemented by reference to PRC citizens residing in mainland China who seek offshore investments via overseas enterprises under their control.
 Under the NDRC Measures No. 11, such PRC citizens' overseas investments shall be subject to administration by record-filing with NDRC or its local counterparts or shall be subject to approval of NDRC if such overseas investments are sensitive projects, such as projects in sensitive countries and regions or involving sensitive industries.
-As the NDRC Measures No. 11 has not yet become effective so far, there remains significant uncertainties on its interpretation and implementation by the competent authorities in practice with respect to whether our founders' current investments in us via their offshore holding company or their future transaction with our shares will be subject to the administration or approval.
+Currently there remains significant uncertainties on the interpretation and implementation of the NDRC Measures No. 11 by the competent authorities in practice with respect to whether our founders' current investments in us via their offshore holding company or their future transaction with our shares will be subject to the administration or approval of NDRC.